amaarora/amaarora.github.io/_posts/2022-07-04-swintransformerv1.md

 >> torch.Size([1, 3136, 96])
 ```

-As can be seen, that the output of the Patch Embedding layer is of shape $1 x 3136 x 96$, that is, $1 x (H/4 x W/4) x 96$ where *$96$* is the embedding dimension.
+As can be seen, that the output of the Patch Embedding layer is of shape $(1, 3136, 96)$, that is, $(1, (H/4, W/4), 96)$ where 96 is the embedding dimension C.

-> NOTE: The embedding dimension 96 has been mentioned in section 3.3 of the paper under **Architecture Variants**.
+> NOTE: The embedding dimension 96 for Swin-T (architecture covered as part of this blog post) has been mentioned in section 3.3 of the paper under **Architecture Variants**.

 ### Stage-1 Overview
 Continuing from section 3.1 of the paper: